What is Maine Community Health Options?

-Will brokers in our communities be knowledgeable about MCHO’s products?
+Are brokers in our communities knowledgeable about MCHO’s products?

-How will MCHO help patients be more involved in their care?
+How does MCHO help patients be more involved in their care?

 As a member-led plan, patients will be given a larger voice and more opportunities for involvement in their health.
-Health insurance plan design will support shared decision-making and member-focused decision support tools.
+Health insurance plan design supports shared decision-making and member-focused decision support tools.

-MCHO will utilize a variety of methods to foster both provider and patient engagement.
-Support for local practices, electronic medical record (EMR) connectivity and improved integration of care are among the approaches that MCHO will support.
+MCHO utilizes a variety of methods to foster both provider and patient engagement.
+Support for local practices, electronic medical record (EMR) connectivity and improved integration of care are among the approaches that MCHO supports.

-MCHO will offer more health insurance options for small businesses.
+MCHO offers more health insurance options for small businesses.
 Additionally, as a member-led plan, business customers will have a broader opportunity to be involved with the ongoing development of the health plan.
-We will also provide tools and support to small businesses that will help educate employees and motivate them to become more involved with their health and healthcare.
-Successfully engaging employ¬ees in their healthcare will help lower premiums.
+We also provide tools and support to small businesses that will help educate employees and motivate them to become more involved with their health and healthcare.
+Successfully engaging employees in their healthcare will help lower premiums.